From Kiwanis International

 Because situations vary, no one way or policy can be developed to address all situations.
 Kiwanis leaders planning events for Service Leadership Program members should consider these best practices when supporting transgender youth:

 - For overnight events, a transgender student’s comfort level with sleeping arrangements will largely dictate the manner in which related issues are addressed.
 Youth are encouraged to make their preferences known to prevent assumptions from being made and appropriate accommodations can be made.

 - If the standard situation for an overnight event is shared rooms by gender, transgender students must be allowed to access housing consistent with their gender identity.
 The best practice is for the student to identify peers they are comfortable with, and vice versa, as roommates.

-- A transgender student may want an alternative sleeping arrangement, such as single-occupancy room, suggested by the student or parent These requests should be honored when possible.
+- A transgender student may want an alternative sleeping arrangement, such as a single-occupancy room, suggested by the student or parent.
+These requests should be honored when possible.
 However, transgender students cannot be required to stay in single-occupancy accommodations, nor should those arrangements be made without their consent.

 - The volunteers have an obligation to maintain the member’s privacy and cannot disclose or require disclosure of the student’s transgender status to the other students or their parents.

 - Transgender students must be allowed access to restroom facilities consistent with their gender identity.
 Where possible, a suggested practice is to have three designated options: male, female, and all-gender.

 - When aware of a transgender or transitioning youth attending an event, first determine whether the student’s family is accepting in order to avoid inadvertently putting the student at risk of greater harm by discussing with the student’s family.
 Based on this information, engage the student and/or their guardian to determine how to best support the student.